ProfessorKolodziej/cm523-assignment-template/README.md

 - [ ] Change the title of the page to "Hello, world!"
 - [ ] Add a paragraph in the first line of the body tag with the text "Hello, world!", using the `<p>` tag.
 - [ ] Add another paragraph telling us who you are, and what you're looking forward to most in this class.
-- [ ] After class, choose one HTML element that interests you from [the MDN web docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) to introduce to the class.
+- [ ] After class, choose one HTML element that interests you from [the MDN web docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) and briefly explain what it does, as well as why you think it is interesting.
 Use the snippet below to get started:
 	```
 		<h2>My favorite new HTML element</h2>
 		<!-- This is a comment.
 It helps provide instructions, and doesn't show in final HTML.
 You can delete it if you want, and replace this with what your favorite HTML element is, and why.
 Hint: if you want to show your HTML element like a tag in the text, like in the example, you may need to escape the HTML element using a tool like https://www.freeformatter.com/html-escape.html -->